Unfolded proximal neural networks for robust image Gaussian denoising

-\item \textbf{Setting 2 -- Training with variable noise level}: The NNs are trained using the test dataset of ImageNet \cite{ILSVRC15} ($\vert \mathbb{I} \vert = 5\times 10^4$), with a variable noise level, and a batch size of 200.
-Precisely, the images are degraded by a Gaussian noise with standard deviation $\delta_i$, for $i\in \mathbb{I}$, selected randomly with uniform distribution in $[0,0.1]$.
+\item \textbf{Training Setting 2 -- Variable noise level}: The NNs are trained using the test dataset of ImageNet \cite{ILSVRC15} ($\vert \mathbb{I} \vert = 5\times 10^4$), with learning rate for ADAM set to $1\times10^{-3}$ (all other parameters set as default), batch size of $200$, and patches of size $50\times50$ randomly selected.
+Further, we consider a variable noise level, i.e., images are degraded by a Gaussian noise with standard deviation $\delta_i$, for $i\in \mathbb{I}$, selected randomly with uniform distribution in~$[0,0.1]$.